chinoio/chino-python/README.md

 - `set_auth_admin` to set the auth as admin
 - `set_auth_user` to set the auth as the user
 - `get_auth` to get the Auth object

+### requests.Session()
+To improve the performances the Python SDKs uses `requests` and [`requests.Session()`](http://docs.python-requests.org/en/master/user/advanced/?highlight=session).
+The session keeps the connection open and does not add overhead on the request.
+This has a *huge* improvment in the performances.
+It's 4 times faster!
+You can, however, disable this functionality setting `session=False` when creating the `ChinoAPIClient()`

 ### User